Acquisition financing: a comprehensive guide for business growth

 7. Leveraged buyout (LBO)

 A special combination of equity and debt is utilized to fund an acquisition in a leveraged buyout.
 In an LBO, both the target company’s and the acquiring company’s private equity and acquired assets are regarded as secured collateral.
+The main difference between equity or cash acquisition vs. leveraged financing is that the latter is more risky.

 8. Seller financing

 Seller financing, also known as owner financing, involves the buyer making a down payment to the seller, who then agrees to finance the remainder of the acquisition deal.
-This method offers advantages in both buyer’s and seller’s markets.
+This method offers advantages in both the buyer’s and seller’s markets.

 In a buyer’s market, it can speed up the sale of a business, while in a seller’s market, it provides a steady stream of income, potentially outperforming traditional fixed-income investments.
 Buyers can also benefit from reduced costs and flexible terms when dealing directly with the seller, making it an attractive option when securing external financing is challenging.

-9. (SBA) business acquisition loans
+9. SBA business acquisition loans

 SBA loans, often facilitated through the Small Business Administration (SBA), offer financing solutions for entrepreneurs aiming to buy a business.
 The SBA 7(a) loan program, tailored to qualifying borrowers, can be an ideal option, with down payments as low as 10% for acquisitions.
 However, applicants must adhere to the business acquisition loan requirements, such as limits on net worth, average net income, and overall loan size.